 Pellon makes a 100% polyester interfacing called Thermolam, which is a needle-punched fleece with a protective scrim that can provide some warmth.
 It’s available by the yard at a 45″ width as both a sew-in or a fusible and is machine washable.
 It’s considered a heavy-weight in the general world of interfacing, however, it doesn’t have any loft, so it isn’t a choice for projects that call for high-level insulating and/or padded properties.

 There’s no microwave warning for this fabric, but then again, we couldn’t find anything that said it was okay to use either.
 Maybe you should just forget the microwave, huh?

-Fabric Depot offers a good price on Thermolam by the yard (both sew-in and fusible).
+Fabric.com offers a good selection on Thermolam (both sew-in and fusible).

 Wrap-N-Zap by Pellon is the only thermal product mentioned on this page that we can safely declare to be microwave safe.
 It’s got Zap in its name and it says “Microwave Friendly!” right on the package.